 “It must stop,” Psaki said.
 “The action follows the release of reports warning that hundreds of thousands of people are starving to death in northern Ethiopia.
 We’re deeply concerned that this action continues a pattern by the Ethiopian government of obstructing the delivery of food, medicine and other lifesaving supplies that most to those most in need.”

-Earlier this month, UNOCHA said there was a “de facto humanitarian aid blockade” into Tigray, where at least 400,000 people are facing famine conditions, according to the agency’s latest figures.
+Earlier this month, UNOCHA said there was a “de facto humanitarian aid blockade” into the war-torn Tigray region, where at least 400,000 people are facing famine conditions, according to the agency’s latest figures.

 Since July, only 606 trucks carrying humanitarian supplies have managed to enter Tigray – a small fraction of what is needed to bring humanitarian assistance to 5.2 million people, according to UNOCHA.